Contents

 - Training Primary Care Residents on the Social Determinants of Health: This resource from the Greater New York Hospital Association includes foundational content that can be used when teaching social determinants of health concepts to both primary care residents as well as other care team members involved in the routine screening process.

-This series of three training modules on the AMA Ed Hub offered by Howard Brown Health can help provide education to your care team on sex-positive and gender appropriate language and methods to incorporate best practices into your organization.
+The AMA Ed Hub offers a series of training modules developed by Howard Brown Health, SAGECare, The Fenway Institute and more that can help provide education to your care team on sex-positive and gender appropriate language and methods to incorporate best practices into your organization.

 - AMA STEPS Forward®: Health Coaching: This learning module from AMA STEPS Forward® outlines steps to help you develop and implement a health coaching model in your practice.

-The following links are a compilation of education and training resources from the CDC targeted to health care professionals.
-These training materials can be leveraged to ensure that your care team members are equipped with the latest information to help boost the confidence of any member of the care team in answering patient questions.
+The following links are a compilation of education and training resources from the CDC and other institutions targeted to health care professionals.
+These training materials can be leveraged to equip your care team members with the latest information to help boost the confidence of any member of the care team in answering patient questions.

 - HIV: